Narayanabelur/ea_music_festival_python/README.md

 pip install requests ( To install requests in Ubuntu)

-#To run test
+#HOW TO RUN TESTS

+First run 'pipenv shell'

+it will start a pip environment with requests module

-pytest -v
+And then start the test as below pytest -v test_music_festival.py